scailo/ts-sdk/docs/classes/GenericInventory.md

 • **secondaryQuantity**: `bigint` = `protoInt64.zero`

-Stores an optional quantity in the secondary unit of product
+Stores an optional quantity in the secondary unit of inventory item

 **`Generated`**